aws-samples/amazon-eks-autonomous-driving-data-service/README.md

 		kubectl get svc -n a2d2

-The sevice takes approximately 5 minutes to be ready after it is started, so you may not be able to connect to the service right away.
+The service takes approximately 5 minutes to be ready after it is started, so you may not be able to connect to the service right away.

 The raw data store for `a2d2-rosbridge` can be configured in [`a2d2/charts/a2d2-rosbridge/values.yaml`](a2d2/charts/a2d2-rosbridge/values.yaml).
 The default raw data store is `fsx`.